viperleed/viperleed/doc/content/parameters/symmetry_eps.rst

    SYMMETRY_EPS = 0.2
    SYMMETRY_EPS = 0.1 0.05

 **Acceptable values**: One or two floating point values greater than 0.
 A warning will be displayed for values > 1.0

 For atoms that are recognized as symmetry-equivalent within SYMMETRY_EPS, atomic positions will be averaged during initialization to fully reflect that symmetry.
-The choice of SYMMETRY_EPS, in combination with :ref:`SYMMETRY_FIX<ISYM>`, will therefore determine how strongly the atom positions in the :ref:`POSCAR<POSCAR>` file are modified during initialization.
-You can use :ref:`SYMMETRIZE_INPUT<SYMMETRY_NOMOVE>` to suppress symmetrization.
+The choice of SYMMETRY_EPS, in combination with :ref:`ISYM`, will therefore determine how strongly the atom positions in the :ref:`POSCAR` file are modified during initialization.
+You can use :ref:`SYMMETRY_NOMOVE` to suppress symmetrization.